haidaraM/ansible-playbook-grapher/README.md

 - Multiple [rendering formats](#renderers): graphviz, mermaid and JSON.
 - Automatically find all your installed roles and collection.
-- Native support of Ansible filters based on tags.
+- Native support for Ansible filters based on tags.
 - Variables interpolation (when possible).
-- Support `import_*` and `include_*`.
+- Support for `import_*` and `include_*`.
-- Multiple flags to hide empty plays, group roles by name etc...
+- Multiple flags to hide empty plays, group roles by name, etc...
+- Support for playbooks in collections.

 The following features are available when opening the SVGs in a browser (recommended) or a viewer that supports
 JavaScript: